 They resign their office in writing to the Chair.

-They are deemed to have vacated their office in accordance with Rule 61.
+They are deemed to have vacated their office in accordance with Rule 71.

+They are removed by a resolution of a majority of the Board of Directors, present at a Meeting called for that purpose and in accordance with Rule 78.

-They are removed by a resolution of a majority of the Members of the Credit Union present at a Special General Meeting called for that purpose by the Board of Directors or by the Members provided that such a Director shall be given at least 14 days’ notice of the meeting and of the intention to remove him or her from office.
+They are removed by a resolution of a majority of the Members of the Credit Union present at a Special General Meeting called for that purpose by the Board of Directors or by the Members provided that such a Director shall be given at least 14 days’ notice of the Meeting and of the intention to remove them from office.

 They become an employee of the Credit Union, with the exception of the 2 Executive Directors.